digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.12.md

 NB: Clematis rehderiana do not exist anymore in the garden but panel is still present

-Plant were collected according the dbgi protocole [[Bachelor-Work-2022]] ; fews leaves of plant were collected and put into coffee filter and then into a falcon with pre drilled plastic caps.
+Plant were collected according the dbgi protocole [[Bachelor-Works.Edouard-Brülhart]] ; fews leaves of plant were collected and put into coffee filter and then into a falcon with pre drilled plastic caps.
 Falcon are placed into ice during the harvesting before beeing lyophilized.
 Falcon are placed at -70°C before being freeze drying.

 **2/Put plant in the freeze dryer**